|

 to complete the work, Lundberg had gone full circle in his artistic

 explorations of engaging the formalism of painting and performance.
+In Madeline, the

 mining of interpersonal relationships through a nonlinear, largely